-Estate planning is a process that involves the construction of a strategy to direct one’s health care and property when he or she is not able to do so.
+Estate planning involves creating a strategy to direct one’s health care and property when he or she is unable to do so.
 The goal of an estate plan is to provide clear and detailed instructions to those who are appointed to help.
 These instructions are simply the wishes of the person whose estate is being planned (referred to as the “principal").
-Some wishes are assumed, such as minimizing federal and state taxes and maximizing flexibility, but all directions of the estate plan are at the discretion of the principal.
+Some wishes are assumed, such as minimizing federal and state taxes, and maximizing flexibility, but all directions of the estate plan are at the discretion of the principal.

-Because the process of estate planning has fallen victim to the ill-fame of complexity, many people try to avoid an estate plan.
+Because the process of estate planning is thought of as complex, many people try to avoid an estate plan.
 However, complexity is not the burden of the principal.
 To the principal, the process of estate planning is as straightforward as creating a manual for the care of his or her health and property.

 There are several mechanisms available to accomplish the wishes of the principal.
-Those that will be introduced in this article are Powers of Attorney, Living Wills, Medical Orders, Wills and Trusts.
+Those that are address in this article are powers of attorney, living wills, medical orders, wills, and trusts.

 If the attorney-in-fact needs to act for the principal, he or she must act pursuant to the directions of the Power of Attorney.
 These directions (referred to as “directives") should be very detailed and thorough, and may give instructions on everything from religious requests to comfort care.